Contents

 Rather than focusing on saving money, IT has become the main driver of business innovation.
 However, embracing this shift requires everyone to rethink the role and impact of IT in their day-to-day work lives.

-If you look at most startups, they don't start with giant software packages as the base of their company.
+Most startups don't start with giant software packages as the base of their company.
 If you're trying to create innovation inside a large enterprise, you shouldn't start with that either.
 Gone are the days of IT running the mainframe, servers, data centre, network, or operations.
 An outsourced partner can look after these for you.

 Three groups of employees tend to slow transformation momentum: Old-timers, by-the-book players, and lone wolves.